 Mergers , Acquisitions and Divestments

-In May 2014, Simon spun off Washington Prime Group, which holds interests in 98 retail assets, to form an independent publicly-traded REIT.
+In 2014 Simon spun off Washington Prime Group, which holds interests in 98 retail assets, to form an independent, publicly traded REIT.
 The spinoff included the strip center business, formerly owned by Simon.

 In 2012 the company bought a 29% stake in Paris-based property investor Klépierre, which owns some 270 retail properties in France, Belgium, Scandinavia, and elsewhere in Europe.
 Simon paid BNP Paribas approximately $2 billion for the stake, after which it became Klépierre's largest shareholder.
 Also in 2012 Simon signed international development agreements to develop up to a dozen outlet centers in Brazil and another outlet in China adjacent to the Shanghai Disney Resort.